Bridget Moynahan: Film and TV

 In September 2006, away from film, Moynahan worked as Whitney Crane in the ABC television drama series Six Degrees co-starring with Jay Hernandez, Erika Christensen, Hope Davis, Dorian Missick, and Campbell Scott.
 The series centered on six residents of New York City and their relationships and connections with one another, based on the idea of six degrees of separation.
 It debuted on September 20, 2006, and was watched by almost 13.3 million viewers.
 It debuted to varied reception, with David Hinckley of the New York Daily News writing, "In theory, it's an intriguing concept for a series.
 But in practice, Six Degrees doesn't work at all in drawing you in at the start."
 After one season, it was cancelled in May 2007.

 Moynahan's next film role was in the November 2006 thriller Unknown, about a group of individuals kidnapped and trying to escape their captors together.
 She was next seen in 2007, in Gray Matters, working with Heather Graham and Tom Cavanagh, before being cast in Henry Bean's comedy-drama Noise as Helen Owen, the wife of David Owen (Tim Robbins).
 The movie was screened at a special presentation at the 2007 Rome Film Festival and released in theaters in 2008.

 In December 2008, Moynahan guest-starred in two episodes of the ABC television comedy-drama Eli Stone as the titular character's (Jonny Lee Miller) ex-girlfriend.
 Returning to film, she appeared in Ramona and Beezus, as the mother to Joey King and Selena Gomez's characters.
 The film was directed by Elizabeth Allen and released in July 2010.
-The next year, Moynahan worked with Aaron Eckhart, Michelle Rodriguez and Michael Peña in the action science-fiction feature Battle: Los Angeles (2011), and starred in the CBS television show Blue Bloods, playing Assistant District Attorney Erin Reagan.
+The next year, Moynahan worked with Aaron Eckhart, Michelle Rodriguez and Michael Peña in the action science-fiction feature Battle: Los Angeles (2011).

+Beginning in 2010, Moynahan starred as Assistant District Attorney Erin Reagan on the CBS television show Blue Bloods.
+Co-star Donnie Wahlberg encouraged her to take the role after working with her on a 2008 TV pilot called Bunker Hill.
+Moynahan portrayed Erin Reagan throughout Blue Bloods 14-year run.
+Moynahan has also directed episodes of the series.

-In November 2009, she signed a deal with Garnier to appear in television and print advertising promoting their Ultra-Lift skincare products.
+In November 2009, Moynahan signed a deal with Garnier to appear in television and print advertising promoting their Ultra-Lift skincare products.

 In 2014, Moynahan appeared as the late wife of the title character in the action film John Wick, and appearing in the 2017 sequel.
 Most recently, in 2019, she starred in the action film Crown Vic.

+She co-produced and appeared in a short film called Swipe NYC released in 2023.